in this class

 - Central Location

-Anxiety disorders are the most common mental health disorders, affecting 14.4% of the Australian population.
-Too much worry and anxiety makes it hard for people to concentrate on their tasks at work and home.
+Anxiety disorders are the most common mental health disorders, affecting around 1 in 7 Australians.
+The disability associated with anxiety disorders is comparable to physical illnesses.
+However, the distress and impairment sufferers’ experience often goes unrecognised or is poorly treated, despite effective treatments being available.
 People with anxiety disorders need your help, and we can make your help more effective and professional.
-To help people with anxiety disorders, you must be equipped with the specialised knowledge about effective pharmacological and non-pharmacological evidence-based treatments for anxiety disorders.
+To help people with anxiety disorders, you must be equipped with the specialised knowledge about effective psychological and pharmacological evidence-based treatments for anxiety disorders.
 The theoretical basis and the application of these treatments are required knowledge for a broad range of health professionals.

-If you see patients or clients with anxiety disorders and want to keep up-to-date, or if you are looking to become specialised in this area, this workshop series is right for you!
+If you see patients or clients with anxiety disorders, or if you are looking to become specialised in this area, this workshop series is right for you.

 Upon completion of this course, participants should be able to:

-- Discuss the classification, symptoms, prevalence, and burden of anxiety disorders
+- Discuss the symptoms, prevalence, and burden of anxiety disorders

 - Differentiate medical and other comorbid disorders that may present as an anxiety disorder or complicate treatment

-- Explain how patients' anxiety disorders are triggered, developed, and maintained using physiological, genetic, attachment, neurobiological and cognitive models and theories
+- Explain how patients' anxiety disorders are triggered, developed, and maintained using physiological, genetic, attachment, neurobiological, behavioural and cognitive models and theories

 - Systematically appraise the basis for the selection of particular treatment approaches to anxiety disorders